hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-azure-ad-with-long-term-token-for-scim-provisiong.md

 An API token issued by the GreenLake Central platform must be used as the Bearer token in the Authorization header of GreenLake Central REST API requests.
 Perform the following steps to get API access token from GreenLake Central portal:

 * Log in to HPE GreenLake Central.
-* Click the profile icon in the top-right corner.
+* Click the profile icon on the top-right corner.
 * Select API Access.
 * Copy the API access token.
 * Save it for use with curl or other REST API client.